VIII. The SSSP Schedules and Cycles

 During the third year of the Editor’s term, the retiring Editor sits as a member of the Board of Directors for the meetings before the Annual Business Meeting.
 The new Editor sits on the Board for the meeting after the Annual Business Meeting.

-Second full journal year of Editor’s term: The committee reviews applications, recommends up to three finalists for the Editor position to the Board, conducts site visits, interviews finalists at the Annual Meeting, and recommends the new Editor to the Board of Directors at the Annual Meeting.
+Second full journal year of Editor’s term: The committee reviews applications, recommends up to three finalists for the Editor position to the Board, interviews finalists via a conference call by a subcommittee of 3 or more committee members, interviews finalists at the Annual Meeting, and recommends the new Editor to the Board of Directors at the Annual Meeting.

 Third full journal year of Editor’s term: The new Editor opens the Editorial Office in June and begins to receive manuscripts.
 The retiring Editor completes the November issue and closes the office by September 30.

 Note: Subsequent transition notices will amend the indicated years as appropriate.

 New Manuscripts: As of June 1 of the transition year all new manuscripts will be sent to Editor-Elect (to be designated).
 The new Editor will make editorial decisions on all new manuscripts submitted after June 1.

 Revised Manuscripts: As of June 1 of the transition year, all revised manuscripts, including those solicited by the previous Editor, will be resubmitted to Editor-Elect (to be designated).
 The new Editor will make editorial decisions on all revised manuscripts submitted after June 1 of the transition year.